Hamel

 Hamel is an independent Sonoma County winery situated across three gorgeous vineyards in Moon Mountain District and Sonoma Valley.
 Achieving scores in the high 90s from some of the world's leading wine critics for recent vintages, and with the ambition to raise the level even higher, winemaker John Hamel tapped us to help transform the established Hamel Family Wines into a new, more effective luxury brand – one that would stand the test of time for the next 40 years he plans to work this special land.

 Highlighting their Nuns Canyon Vineyard property, which sits at altitude in the Moon Mountain District AVA on the border with Napa County, Hamel's mission is to produce limited quantity, exceptional quality red wines from this rare volcanic terroir.
+And to do it with an Earth-friendly, sustainable approach.
 The story of world class wines produced from extraordinary conditions was one that we couldn't resist.

 Brand Strategy